Paint-samples nature color-hunt is a fun Montessori color tablets DIY to get your little naturalist outdoors while refining the senses!

 A Note On Paint-Samples

-Paint swatches activities are low-budget since the resource is free!
-Besides, you can use them in so many different creative play.
+Paint swatch activities are low-budget since the resource is free!
+Besides, you can use them in so many different creative play situations.
 Find them at a local hardware / DIY store under the remodeling/paint section.
 They are offered as free samples, but be mindful and only take what you need.
-Also, some paint samples have ‘windows’ which are perfect for a color hunt.
+Also, some paint samples have ‘windows’, which are perfect for a color hunt.
 This way, you do not need a hole puncher.

 HOW TO MAKE Paint-Samples Nature Color-Hunt